 Based on MindPlay Performance Levels for all of my 22 students, they have improved significantly.
 The first test (assessment) was given on August 1, 2018, and the latest test was given on March 4, 2019.
 All students’ fluency and reading levels have increased.
-Initially, I had 13 students in Critical, and now I have six; I had five students at Approaching and now I have eight; I had three students at Meeting and now I have six; and I had one student at Exceeding and now I have two students
+Initially, I had 13 students in Critical, and now I have six.
+I had five students at Approaching and now I have eight.
+I had three students at Meeting and now I have six.
+I had one student at Exceeding and now I have two students

 I am very pleased with the progress my students are making with MindPlay, especially the transfer of their reading skills to the regular classroom.

-One third grade student began MindPlay at the kindergarten reading level, reading 70 words per minute (wpm).
+One third-grade student began MindPlay at the kindergarten reading level, reading 70 words per minute (wpm).
 This student is currently reading 175 wpm at the second-grade level after 41 usage hours on MindPlay.
-One fourth grade student began MindPlay at the kindergarten reading level, reading 70 wpm.
-This student is currently reading 199 wpm at the third grade level after 40 usage hours on MindPlay.
-One fifth grade student began MindPlay at the first grade reading level, reading 90 wpm.
+One fourth-grade student began MindPlay at a kindergarten reading level, reading 70 wpm.
+This student is currently reading 199 wpm at a third-grade level after 40 usage hours on MindPlay.
+One fifth-grade student began MindPlay at a first grade reading level, reading 90 wpm.
 This student is currently reading 230 wpm at the fourth-grade level after 40 usage hours on MindPlay.

 Data Chats and Rewards – Great Motivators